dstackai/dstack.github.io/docs/use-own-servers.md

     dstack-runner.exe start
     ```

-!!! warning "Docker is required"
+!!! danger "Docker is required"
     The `dstack-runner` daemon requires that either the standard Docker or the NVIDIA's Docker is installed and
     running on the machine.

 !!! warning "Internet is required"
-    The machine where you run the `dstack-runner` daemon has to have a connection to the Internet in order to
+    The machine where you run the `dstack-runner` daemon has to have a connection to the Internet.
-    send and receive the information from `dstack.ai`.

-    If your machine is an EC2 instance, make sure its security group allows outbound connections.
+    If your machine is an EC2 instance, make sure its security group allows outgoing traffic.

 ## Check runner status